 Repairing vs replacing your driveway

 Most homeowners will do anything to put off replacing an entire driveway as the costs to do so can be significant.
-In some instances, repairing your existing driveway may suffice, but in others, starting from a fresh is necessary.
-Here are a few things to consider:
+In some instances, resurfacing a driveway may suffice, but in others, starting from a fresh is necessary.
+When resurfacing a driveway here are a few things to consider:

 If your driveway has visible cracks, it’s a sign the surface is failing and needs some attention to avoid bigger, more expensive issues occurring.
 As a general rule, if the cracks are less than a quarter-inch wide, you can get away with repairing the surface.
 You may then opt to reseal or refinish the entire surface to ensure the driveway has a uniform appearance.

 For cracks greater than a quarter-inch, repairing is simply a Band-Aid.
 Large cracks are a sign of significant issues as they allow water to seep in, even after a patch job.
 This is particularly an issue if you live in an area that is subjected to freezing temperatures as further damage is caused by water freezing and thawing under the surface.
 In this scenario, replacing your driveway surface entirely is recommended.